 It’s also possible to get a “dimmer switch” effect using certain of the Arduino’s digital pins.
 Normally, a digital device is either on (High voltage) or off (Low or 0 voltage).
 But using a technique known as “pulse width modulation” (PWM), it’s possible for a digital pin on the Arduino to simulate a range of voltage outputs.
 When an LED is connected to a digital pin set to the PWM mode, the simulated range of voltage outputs allows the brightness of the LED to be varied over the range from Low (off) to High (full on).

-If you look closely at the numeric labels for the digital pins on the Arduino board, you will see that some of them have a tilde ( u0334u0334 ) in front of the number, such as u0334u0334 10.
+If you look closely at the numeric labels for the digital pins on the Arduino board, you will see that some of them have a tilde (squiggly line) in front of the number.
 This indicates that the pin can be set to PWM mode in addition to Input or Output mode.
 You can also see the tilde indicators in the ChDuino interface (Windows and MacOS machines), though not in the Arduino Controller interface (Chromebooks).
 In both ChDuino and Arduino Controller, however, you can see which pins have the PWM option by clicking on the Input/Output menu for that pin.
 If it’s a PWM pin, then you will see PWM as a third option.
 For reference, the PWM pins are digital pins 3, 5, 6, 9, 10, and 11.

 So that’s how you connect an Arduino board to a computer and control an LED.
 If your LED does not turn on and off when you click “High” and “Low” in ChDuino or Arduino Controller, here are some things to check: